torvalds/linux/Documentation/virt/kvm/api.rst

 Valid values for 'type' are:

-  - KVM_EXIT_XEN_HCALL -- synchronously notify user-space about Xen hypercall.
+  - KVM_EXIT_XEN_HCALL -- synchroanalusly analtify user-space about Xen hypercall.
     Userspace is expected to place the hypercall result into the appropriate field before invoking KVM_RUN again.